Pine Mountain Settlement School

 A highlight of the trip to Mexico City, if measured by the number of photographs, was a trip to the ancient bullring Toreo de la Condesa in the Condesa neighborhood of Mexico City.
 Today the older bullring has been replaced by a new stadium in another location and the capacity doubled.
 The older location was overwhelmed by the rapid development of the Condesa area of the city.
 Apparently, the group saw a mind-numbing number of bull fights.
 Fern Hall wrote in a postcard to her future husband, William Hayes, the farm manager at Pine Mountain, that she saw six bulls killed that day.
 We don’t know what he thought about that report but it is likely that he was not cheering for the matador.

 So, outcomes?
 Arthur Dodd managed to stay healthy and to enjoy the second trip to Mexico and return to Pine Mountain where he administered the school programs until their closure in 1949.
 Georgia Ayers returned to Pine Mountain where she eventually married Arthur Dodd.
 On her return to the School, she was not only “interviewed” to head the new social services program at Pine Mountain, she had evidently also “sized up” by Dodd, the adventuresome single man.
 He asked Georgia to marry him and they became a Pine Mountain couple.
 She married in late December of 1940.
-After her marriage Georgia became the dietician for the School.
-Her trip to Mexico was the first of many, many journeys outside the United States that she would take with her husband, Arthur Dodd.
+After her marriage, Georgia became the dietitian for the School.
+Georgia’s trip was the first of many journeys that Georgia and “Dodd” would take later in their lives.

 Fern Hall continued on as Secretary to the Director at Pine Mountain and in 1941 married Wiliam Hayes, a former student who had stayed on at Pine Mountain as the Farm Manager and instructor in the industrial training program.
 The Hayes’ stayed on until 1953 when most farming programs at the School were discontinued.
 It is Fern’s set of Dodd’s Mexico photographs that prompted this blog.
 Fern and Bill’s daughter, Helen, inherited the photographs and with them a curiosity for travel first in Mexico in 1963 and then in other regions of the world.
 Grazia Combs returned to Perry County where she continued to teach and assume multiple roles in education in the county including Principal of Dilce-Combs High School and later Perry County Superintendent of Schools.